The Economics Major

 - At least one of the electives must be an upper level elective (numbered 400-490).

 - Mathematics 111 or equivalent is also required.

 - Honors students must take a total of ten economics courses.
 Two of these courses must be upper level electives, which does not include the thesis seminar in the fall of senior year

 The Introductory Course in Economics: Economics 111/111E

 Economics 111/111E is taught in separate sections of about 20-30 students each.
 Each section covers the same material but meets on its own schedule.
 (The “green section,” denoted with an “E” for environmental, pays particular attention to the economics of the environment and is recommended for students interested in environmental studies.)
 Students should work with their advisor to choose a section that fits well into their schedule.
 Each section of Econ 111 has only a limited number of spots; if a section is closed, you should choose another section that still has space.
 If you decide to try to wait for a spot to open up in a closed section, you should get on the waiting list maintained in the Economics Department Office. **Covid-19 NOTE: For F20 ECON 111 waiting lists will be maintained by faculty.
 You should contact the faculty teaching the section you want to enroll in directly.** Note that there is no guarantee a spot will open up.

 The Structure of Economics 111/111E

-Students who display sufficient knowledge of elementary economics may have the option of passing out of Economics 111/111E if they wish.
-Such students may go directly into advanced courses, though we generally recommend that students pursuing this strategy start with a 200-level economics elective.
+Students who display sufficient knowledge of elementary economics may have the option of placing out of Economics 111/111E if they wish.
+We generally recommend that students pursuing this strategy start with a 200-level economics elective.
 Students have several options for exhibiting sufficient proficiency in elementary economics: